Facts or alternative facts? Zuma’s 10th State of the Nation Address checkedComments 5

 However, arrivals in 2015 were much lower than the corresponding periods in 2014 and 2013, when more than 8.5 million tourists arrived between January and November in each year. – Vinayak Bhardwaj & Ziyanda Ngcobo

-Figures supplied to Africa Check by the South African Social Security Agency (SASSA), shows that more than 17 million people were receiving a grant at the end of January.
+Figures supplied to Africa Check by the South African Social Security Agency (SASSA), shows that the agency paid out more than 17 million grants at the end of January.

 Of those, 3,283,286 were recipients of the grant for older persons.
 By far the largest number of grants were for child support, with more than 12 million people receiving this type. – Julie Bourdin

 |Care dependency grant||143,824|